 This course provides prospective teachers with the opportunity to observe children and/or youth by a gradual induction into the classroom prior to taking professional education course.
 It familiarizes the student with the responsibilities of a teacher, teaching materials and the general operation of the school.
 Students spend two hours per week in classrooms (regular or special) as observers under cooperative teachers.
-In weekly seminars where methods of observing, assessing recording behavior and discussed, students share experiences.
+In weekly seminars where methods of observing, recording and assessing behavior are discussed, students share experiences.
 Concurrent enrollment in ED 110 is required.
 Pre: A minimum TOEFL score of 450 (1 credit lab)